Don't throw away those past their prime or leftover veggies, get more mileage out of them by making your own Vegetable Stock from scratch!

 Needless to say it was a hell of a way for my husband and I to start our lives as brand-spankin' new parents.
 But by the time of her follow-up appointment, our little one had put on almost half a lb of the 18 oz she had lost since birth.
 We totally high-fived over her on the scale.
 Now, she's a little rolly-polly super healthy little girl eating her own "from scratch" (or as my husband says "fresh from the farm") meals.

 Why am I sharing this with you all?
-Because it's given me a whole new perspective into an incredibly important issue: childhood hunger and malnutrition.
+Because it's given me a whole new perspective on an incredibly important issue: childhood hunger and malnutrition.
 My friend Dini over at The Flavor Bender has started a campaign with Action Against Hunger to raise awareness for this very issue.
-You can check out her campaign here.

 - 10 cups of water

 - Whatever veggies you have - Best: carrots celery, leeks, onions, garlic, mushrooms, radish / beet tops, root vegetables (turnips, rutabagas, radishes).